Peach Crumble Bar Recipe

 - Remove the seeds of the peaches, peel and cut into cubes,

-- Put into a pan add sugar on top,
+- Take them into a pan add sugar and cinnaon on top,

 - Cook in high heat until it reaches a dense consistency, like jam,

-- For the dough mix all the ingredients into a bowl,
+- For the dough mix butter, egg and sugar into a bowl,

-- Then rub into the mixture using your fingertips to make a light breadcrumb texture,
+- Then add and rub into the flour using your fingertips to make a light breadcrumb texture,

 - Do not overwork it or the crumble will become heavy,

-- Sprinkle 2/3 of the the mixture evenly over a baking sheet,
+- Sprinkle 2/3 of the the mixture evenly over a baking pan covered with wax paper,

 - Spread peach sauce on top and the remaining crumble dough on top of peaches,